Many people ask us if they can still buy term life insurance in their sixties.

 Life has changed a LOT in the last few decades!
 People are living longer and taking on more in their later years.

 For example, my Mom has a new career!
-There are more responsibilities for seniors over age 6o including:
+There are more responsibilities for life insurance for over 6o year olds:

 - Retirement planning